STRATEGIC BRAND IDENTITY DESIGN / GRAPHIC DESIGN / ILLUSTRATION / PHOTOGRAPHY & VIDEO / FINE ART

 I’d love to hear your feedback—especially if you have any constructive ideas to improve the thing.
 Message me here.

-One book for you, one for your clients
+One book for designers, one for clients

 Over the past year, I’ve read a couple books that have been a fantastic resource for my work and client relationships.